 11. Align with Your Marketing Team

-EngageBay’s B2B CRM allows for more efficient sales and marketing alignment.
-With a unified tool, it’s easier for these two teams to track what the other is doing and both work towards common goals: making sales and converting customers.
+With a unified tool, it’s easier for these two teams to track what the other is doing, and both work towards common goals within the sales process and converting customers.

 How to Overcome Modern Sales Challenges?

-Whether it’s the dress code, body language, or sales techniques you want to focus on with your sales team this year, the above 11 tips and tactics should help you achieve fantastic sales goals.
+Whether it’s the dress code, body language, or the best sales techniques you want to focus on with your sales team this year, the above 11 tips and selling techniques should help you achieve powerful sales goals.
 Good luck!